How to Cope with Campaign Season

 “Anyone can make a difference, and everyone should try.” —John F. Kennedy

 A popular phrase holds that “all politics is local.”
-Without denying the existence of national and global forces, we can remember that 2020 brings many campaigns besides the one for U.S. chief executive.
+Without denying the existence of national and global forces, we can remember that 2024 brings many campaigns besides the one for U.S. chief executive.
 Could your local elections office use help counting ballots?
-Maybe a local candidate is holding a virtual town hall and needs people to log in.
+Maybe a local candidate is holding a virtual town hall and needs people to show up.

 The U.S. also has more than a single branch of government.
-While the 2020 election will decide the next president, that person must work with the Supreme Court and Congress to take action.
-While this may be a slow and often exasperating process, it means no single branch has ultimate sway.
-This is how the government was designed to operate.
+While the 2024 election will decide the next president, whoever wins will have to work with elected representatives in Congress.
+The process of governing our federated republic can be slow and sometimes exasperating, but it was designed to ensure no single branch of government has ultimate sway.

-As with all types of stress and burnout, the danger signs of election-year stress and burnout can include:
+As with all types of burnout, the danger signs of election-year stress and burnout can include:

 - High blood pressure